lucifer081099/2048/README.md

 ## Moves
-1. 2048 is played on a gray 4×4 grid, with numbered tiles that slide when a player moves them using the **four arrow keys**.
+1. 2048 is played on a gray 4×4 grid (Default), with numbered tiles that slide when a player moves them using the **four arrow keys**.
+2. If you want to change the configuration to YxY, then put the value of Y in grid_dimension file and save it.
-2. Join the numbers and get to **2048** to win!
+3. Join the numbers and get to **2048** to win!

 ## Game Rules
 1. Every turn, a new tile will randomly appear in an empty spot on the board with a value of either 2 or 4.